NicoProsser/Flutter/Projects/README.md

 # Flutter & Dart Projects

-THis repository contains various projects I did in order to learn more about Flutter & Dart
+This repository contains various projects I did in order to learn more about Flutter & Dart